vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 ## 2. Create a new `vial` keymap

 Copy the existing `keymaps/default` folder to `keymaps/vial` with the content intact.
 Leave the `keymaps/default` folder in place; do not modify or remove it.

+**When porting to Vial, the resulting keymap should ALWAYS be named `vial` and nothing else!** This avoids the confusion about if the keyboard has been ported or not, and avoids having to seach inside keymaps.

 ## 3. Enable Vial in your rules file